r-hub/blog/content/post/2019-11-01-internal-functions.markdown

 ### What is an internal function?

 It's a function that lives in your package, but that isn't surfaced to the user.
-You could also call it unexported function or helper function; as opposed to exported functions and user-facing functions.
+You could also call it unexported function or helper function; as opposed to [exported functions](https://r-pkgs.org/namespace.html#exports) and user-facing functions.

-For instance, in the usethis package there's a `base_and_recommended()` function.
+For instance, in the usethis package there's a `base_and_recommended()` function that is not exported.

 ```r